Paying or contesting a fine or penalty notice when caught by a speed camera

 • where applicable, the number of points to be deducted from the driving licence.

-In case of a penalty notice, the person responsible is invited to submit a written response for the purposes of a hearing.
+In case of a penalty notice, the person responsible is invited to take position in writing for the purposes of a hearing.

-That response may also be lodged online, through MyGuichet.lu.
+That statement may also be lodged online, through MyGuichet.lu.

-Viewing the photograph caught by a speed camera
+Viewing the photograph taken by the speed camera that gave rise to a fine

-Anyone who has received a notice of offence after having been caught by a speed camera may make an appointment to view the photo at the processing centre of the Central Highway Police Unit (Unité Centrale de la Police de la Route - UCPR) in Bertrange.
+If you receive a notice of offence after having been caught by a speed camera, you can make an appointment to view the photo at the processing centre of the Central Highway Police Unit (Unité Centrale de la Police de la Route - UCPR) in Bertrange.

-If they are unable to go in to view their photo themselves, they may give another person a written power of attorney to do so.
+If you are unable to come and view the photo in person, you may give another person a written power of attorney to do so in your stead.
 Any passengers and other vehicles in the photograph are blurred.

 Paying the speeding fine

-Any person who admits to committing an offence must pay the fine within the set time limit:
+If you admit to committing the offence, you must pay the fine within the set time limit:

 • at a police station (cash, possibly by credit card).

-In the event of payment by bank transfer, the reference number on the fine and the vehicle's licence plate number must be indicated.
+In the event of payment by bank transfer, you must state the reference number of the fine and the vehicle's licence plate number.

 Cheques and transfer orders issued by foreign banks and sent by post are not accepted.

-Offenders can also pay the fine online or by Payconiq (formerly Digicash).
+You can also pay the fine online or by Payconiq.

 Second notice

-If no payment is carried out or dispute is filed within the 45-day period, the owner/holder of the vehicle will receive a registered letter outlining the consequences of non-payment within a further 45-day period, starting from:
+If no payment is made or dispute filed within the 45-day period, the owner/holder of the vehicle will receive a registered letter outlining the consequences of non-payment within a further 45-day period, starting from:

 • the date on which the person concerned signed and accepted the registered letter; or